gagangoku/HeloChat/docs/Helo-Chat-API.md

 ---

 ## Full code for reference
-See the full working example:
+See the full working example for NodeJS (download the helochat js inside lib/ folder):

 ```javascript
 const Helo = require('../lib/helo-chat-3.0.2-min');